bazel-contrib/rules_jsonnet/README.md

 To use the Rust Jsonnet compiler a `Nightly` Rust version for the host tools is required because `-Z bindeps` is needed to compile the Jrsonnet binary.

-Add the following snippet to the `Module.bazel` file:
+Add the following snippet to the `MODULE.bazel` file:

 ```Starlark
 bazel_dep(name = "rules_rust", version = "0.45.1")